RinaldoBenaccetta/isidom/readme.md

 ### $isHtmlElement

-Check if input is an HTMLelement and return true or false.
+Checks if input is an HTMLelement and returns true or false.

 #### Parameters